KSWE-2016-17/graphql-findme-full-stack/README.md

 ## Using Docker Compose

-As there are `Dockerfile`s to build all needed Docker images, you may build the images manually.
+As there are `Dockerfile`s to build all needed Docker images, you may be able build the images manually.
-Creating the Docker containers gets more complexity because the containers do depend on each other and need to by run in the correct order and also to be configured correctly
+Creating the Docker containers gets more complexity because the containers depend on each other and need to be run in the correct order and also to be configured correctly
 (networking, links, volumes, etc.) as some containers need to communicated with each other.

-A very elegant way to build the images and create and run the containers is to use Docker Compose tool.
+A very elegant way to build the images and create and run the containers is to use the Docker Compose tool.
-This repository contains a configured `docker-compose.yml` file, so you don't need to do any configuration and stuff.
+Besides the `Dockerfile`s this repository also contains a configured `docker-compose.yml` file, so you don't need to do any configuration and stuff.
-The only thing,
-you have to do,
-is to run some simple Docker Compose commands being described afterwards.
+The only thing you have to do is to run some simple Docker Compose commands being described afterwards.

 ### Building/Creating/Running Docker images/containers (shorthand)